regulaforensics/terraform-aws-eks-regulaforensics-demo/README.md

-# This module is intended to create an AWS EKS cluster for further Regula Forensics Helm chart deployment.
+# This module is intended to create an AWS EKS cluster for further Regula Forensics Helm chart deployment

 ## Prerequisites